satyam-singhxx/satyam-singhxx/README.md

 # 💫 About Me:
-Motivated Computer Science graduate specializing in AI and ML, seeking a Technology Internship at State Street.
-Proficient in Java, Python, and C/C++, with experience in software development, cloud computing, and DevOps.
-Eager to contribute to State Street's digital transformation initiatives and grow as a future technology leader
+Motivated Computer Science graduate with a specialization in Artificial Intelligence and Machine Learning, seeking a technology-focused internship to leverage skills in Java, Python, and C/C++.
+Experienced in software development, cloud computing, and DevOps, with a strong foundation in designing and implementing innovative solutions.
+Eager to contribute to digital transformation initiatives while enhancing technical expertise and leadership capabilities.

 ## 🌐 Socials: